fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 because Marie doesn't have an email and the latter because Bob is not a valid user.
 Sadly, we have no way to distinguish these two cases.

-The issue is that `Optional` returns an `Option` which doesn't provide any details when it fails.
+The issue is that `Optional` returns an `Option` which does not provide any details when it fails.
 If we want to report a precise error message, we need to use something like `Either`.
 The question is then, what should be the type of the error message?
 Let's start with something simple like `String` and see how far we can go.

 ## Optional with String error

 We only need to change the signature of `getOption` to return an `Either[String, From]`.
-Let's also use that occasion to rename this method to `getOrError`.
+Let's also use that occasion to rename this method `getOrError`.
 We should probably rename `Optional` too, but I don't have a better idea at the moment.

 ```scala
 trait Optional[From, To] {